 9. Pay attention to the background

 We see in three dimensions which shows terrific depth and pushes things in the background further back from your main subject.
 A photograph is two-dimensional, so the background and foreground appear closer to one another or compressed.
 Things that don’t appear distracting from your subject when you use your eyes suddenly appear to crowd our subject.
 They distract the viewer away from the model, who suddenly seems to have a lamppost growing out of her head.
 Other things like branches, light switches, fire extinguishers and busy wallpaper are all distractions that detract from the subject and make the photo look overly cluttered.

 Watch your background when you compose the image while looking through the viewfinder.

 10. Learn to be critical of your work – overly so

 I’m also a fiction author, and a known statement is that anyone can create a first draft, but a true writer earns their stripes during the first edit.
-Anyone can lift a camera and take a photograph, but it’s a real skill to select and edit your best work, whether in-camera or in your editing software on your laptop
+Anyone can lift a camera and take a photograph, but it’s a real skill to select and edit your best work, whether in-camera or in the editing software on your laptop.